annepham1512/Java-OOP-Whirlwind/Drawable/Scaleable_Shapes_II/README.md

-# Lab #7 – Drawable/Scaleable Shapes II, Using Inheritance
+Drawable/Scaleable Shapes II, Using Inheritance

 ## Introduction
 In this project, which builds on the previous lab, I worked on expanding the collection of shapes by implementing them using inheritance to reduce code repetition.
 I created new classes (`Line`, `Text`, `Rectangle`, `Square`, `Ellipse`, and `Circle`) that represent various drawable and scaleable shapes.
 This lab focuses on how to effectively use inheritance and interfaces in Java to create a more efficient and flexible structure for drawing shapes.